zeling595/tp/docs/DeveloperGuide.md

 where BOOKING_ID is the id of the booking for that guest, and ROOM_SERVICE_TYPE is the type of room service to be ordered.

 Step 5.
 The room service will be added and tracked in the RoomServiceBook.
-When the user checks out, the bill for the room services ordered will be reflected as well.
+When the user calls `getBill` , the bill for the room services ordered will be reflected as well.

 Given below is the sequence diagram that shows how the orderRoomService operation works (in step 5).